George Latimer (escaped slave): Escape from slavery

-Events surrounding Latimer's imprisonment
+Imprisonment

 After Latimer's arrest word spread through the black community and a group led by Henry G. Tracy attempted to rescue him.
 They were unsuccessful.
 Latimer's lawyer, Samuel Edmund Sewall, then sought a writ of personal replevin from Massachusetts Chief Justice Lemuel Shaw, who was known to have strong anti-slavery views.
 Sewall argued that Latimer should have the right to have his identity determined by a jury.
 This attempt at freeing Latimer, however, also failed, as Shaw denied the writ.
 According to the abolitionist paper The Liberator, Shaw said that it was a federal matter and the Constitution and the laws of Congress "were to be obeyed, however disagreeable to our natural sympathies or views of duty."

 Latimer's arrest resulted in an uproar so great that "Boston was, without a doubt, the most potentially violent city in America."
 The case brought about an immense public response in the state of Massachusetts.
 Latimer's counsel, Sewell, chaired a meeting at Faneuil Hall where attendees not only vowed resistance to slave-catching but also voted for disunion.
 Additional meetings were held throughout the state, called "Latimer Meetings."
 These meetings included both black and white abolitionists.

-The Latimer and North Star Journal was created by the men appointed to the newly formed Latimer Committee, Henry Ingersoll Bowditch, William F. Channing, and Frederick Cabot.
+The Latimer and North Star Journal was created by the men appointed to the newly formed Latimer Committee, Henry Ingersoll Bowditch, William Francis Channing, and Frederick Cabot.
 Issues came out every other day.
 The Latimer Journal reported that the social unrest related to Latimer's imprisonment was such that "fire and bloodshed threatened in every direction."

 A major development that occurred as a result of Latimer's arrest was the Latimer Committee's creation of two separate petitions, the "Great Massachusetts Petition" and the "Great Petition to Congress."
 The former requested a law banning the involvement of state officials or public property in the detention or arrest of suspected fugitives.
 The latter demanded that laws be passed severing any connection between Massachusetts and slavery.
 Latimer's freedom was purchased while these petition drives were still ongoing, but they had a considerable impact.
 The petition delivered to the State Assembly contained 64,526 signatures and weighed 150 pounds by the time it was delivered on February 17, 1843.
 This petition was a significant contribution to the passage of the 1843 Liberty Act, dubbed the "Latimer Law," which prevented Massachusetts officials from assisting in the detention of suspected fugitive enslaved people and banned the use of state facilities to detain such suspects.
 The petition to Congress, delivered to John Quincy Adams was less successful, with no legislation resulting from it.

 Latimer's arrest spurred other action as well.
 It was the "immediate impetus" for the organization of the New England Freedom Association and increased collective action in the black community of Massachusetts.
 One example of this is the fundraising efforts that helped raise the money that was eventually used to purchase Latimer.
-These meeting were addressed by such abolitionists as Frederick Douglass and Charles Lenox Remond.
+These meetings were addressed by such abolitionists as Frederick Douglass and Charles Lenox Remond.